scottohara/tvmanager/README.md

 ==========================
 1. Clone the repository (`git clone git://github.com/scottohara/tvmanager.git`)
 2. Install the dependencies (`cd tvmanager && bundle install --path vendor/bundle`) (--path ensures that gems are installed locally in the project)
-3. Start the server (`rackup`, or I prefer [shotgun](http://rtomayko.github.com/shotgun) as it automatically reloads as you make changes).
-Better yet, using [foreman](https://github.com/ddollar/foreman) and a Procfile, you can start the server and the CouchDB database in a single command (`foreman start -f Procfile.dev`)
+3. Start the server (`bundle exec rackup`, or I prefer [shotgun](http://rtomayko.github.com/shotgun) as it automatically reloads as you make changes).
+Better yet, using [foreman](https://github.com/ddollar/foreman) and a Procfile, you can start the server and the CouchDB database in a single command (`bundle exec foreman start -f Procfile.dev`)
 2. Point your browser at /index.html

+For running in the iOS Simulator, use `rake simulator:run`.
+This rake task will start a server process, prompt for the device & iOS version to launch the simulator for, and open the application in Mobile Safari.
+Quitting the simulator will automatically shutdown the server process it started.

 (Tip: On the iPhone, use the "Add to Home Screen" option to create a permanent icon that runs the app in fullscreen mode without the Safari chrome)

 The first time it runs it will create the database (you should receive a message saying that the database has been upgraded, and to restart the app).